lucasandre22/smart-minutes/README.md

 ## 🔧 Configuration

-You can configure environment variables in a `backend/core/config.py` file for backend, including API keys and model settings.
+You can configure environment variables in `backend/core/config.py` file for backend, including API keys and model settings.

 Also, you can navigate to the settings page in the applications and configure: